netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/end-user/coding.rst

 accessing this data, but for safety this need to pass the in-kernel validator.

-Walking the packet data, requires writing the boundry checks in a specialized manor.
+Walking the packet data, requires writing the boundary checks in a specialized manor.

 Like::